 What life insurance rate can I qualify for?

 When it comes time to determine what rate an individual will be able to qualify for after having been diagnosed with Cerebral Palsy, what you’re usually going to find is that most life insurance underwriters will focus their attention on just how severe your symptoms are.
-And how significant a role they are playing in your ability to live out a “normal” life.
+And how significant they are in your ability to live a “normal” life.

 Which means that…

-What can I do to help ensure that I get the best life insurance for me?
+What can I do to help ensure I get the best life insurance?

 - Take their time reviewing their options.